20ryanc/Angr_Projects/fauxware/readme.md

  - fauxware and fauxware-mod did not behave as intended and was not functionally equivalent within angr.
 However, testing the two binaries outside of angr leads to functionally equivalence.
    - The cause of this error is **potentially a bug** in angr itself.
    - I made the strcmp external function callable and called it with concrete values.
    - One of the test case was strcmp("asdf", "a") which yeilded 0.
 This suggests that angr's strcmp finds "asdf" and "a" as equivlent, which is not true.
+In fact, strcmp seems to yeild 0 if one string is a substring starting from the begining of the other string.
-   - This doesn't seem to affect the solver, we can see evidently that the solver correct explorations.
+   - This doesn't seem to affect the solver, we can see evidently that the solver obtained correct explorations.
 ## Future<a name="future"></a>
  - Look into v-spells darpa